DimonSmart/StringDiff/README.md

 using DimonSmart.StringDiff;

 // Create custom options
-var options = new StringDiffOptions(10, DefaultWordBoundaryDetector.Instance);
+var options = new StringDiffOptions(10, DefaultTokenBoundaryDetector.Instance);

 // Create an instance of StringDiff with custom options var stringDiff = new StringDiff(options);